Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Irreducible representations for optic modes in Y -C -X monolayer

-Table \ref{Raman tensor-1} shows the the symmetric form of Raman polarizability tensor and the possible polarization assignments of the incident and the scattered electric field for observing the Raman active modes with $C_{3v}$ and $D_{3d}$ point groups structures.
+Table \ref{Raman tensor-1} shows the symmetric form of the Raman polarizability tensor and the possible polarization assignments of the incident and the scattered electric field for observing the Raman active modes with $C_{3v}$ and $D_{3d}$ point groups structures.

 For X$_3$-Cr$_2$-X$_3$ monolayer of $D_{3d}$ point groups, there are two types of R active modes $A_{1g}$ and $E_g$.
 Considering both the permitted polarization assignments inTable \ref{Raman tensor-1} of the incident and the scattered electric field and Eq. \eqref{eq8-2}, we conclude that one can observe six Raman peaks (both 2$A_{1g}$ and 4$E_g$) in parallel polarization laser set-up and only four $E_g$ in perpendicular (or crossing) polarization laser set-ups.
-This conclusion is in good agreement with the other theoretical and experimental polarized Raman spectra for monolayer CrI$_3$.\cite{larson2018raman,djurdjic2018lattice,webster2018distinct}
+This conclusion agrees well with the other theoretical and experimental polarized Raman spectra for monolayer CrI$_3$.\cite{larson2018raman,djurdjic2018lattice,webster2018distinct}

-For Y$_3$-Cr$_2$-X$_3$ monolayer of $C_{3v}$ point groups, there are also two types of R active modes $A_{1}$ and $E$.
-Considering both the permitted polarization assignments on the bottom of Table \ref{Raman tensor-1} of the incident and the scattered electric field and Eq. \eqref{eq8-2}, we conclude that one can observe in principle eleven Raman peaks (both 4$A_{1}$ and 7$E$) in parallel polarization laser set-up and seven Raman pecks corresponding to $E$ modes in perpendicular polarization laser set-ups.
-Specifically, if one detects the scattered polarized light in the same polarization direction as the incident polarized light, he or she can observe both $A_1$ and $E$ modes; in contrast, if one probe the scattered polarized light in the polarization direction perpendicular to that of incident polarized light, then only degenerate $E$ modes can be observed.
+For Y$_3$-Cr$_2$-X$_3$ monolayer of $C_{3v}$ point groups, there are also two R active modes $A_{1}$ and $E$.
+Considering both the permitted polarization assignments on the bottom of Table \ref{Raman tensor-1} of the incident and the scattered electric field and Eq. \eqref{eq8-2}, we conclude that one can observe in principle eleven Raman peaks (both 4$A_{1}$ and 7$E$) in parallel polarization laser set-up and seven Raman peaks corresponding to $E$ modes in perpendicular polarization laser set-ups.
+Specifically, if one detects the scattered polarized light in the same polarization direction as the incident polarized light, he or she can observe both $A_1$ and $E$ modes; in contrast, if one probes the scattered polarized light in the polarization direction perpendicular to that of incident polarized light, then only degenerate $E$ modes can be observed.